Some of the topics covered in this caliber listing:

 This is not right for many reason, but most obvious is that some watch buyers prefer one movement over another.
 Also, some watch collectors who already have an ETA may be looking for a piece with a Sellita, but the Forrest Gump Movement doesn’t let them do that.

-Do you think is lack of transparency by watch brands is acceptable or misleading?
+Do you think this lack of transparency by watch brands is acceptable or is it misleading?

 Simple Solution: